America's symbol of freedom

 - The Classic Ticket + Empire State Building + Statue Ferry Package includes a Liberty Island Ferry pass*.

-- The Deluxe Ticket includes your choice of either a Liberty Island Ferry pass* or Empire State Building entry.
+- The Deluxe Ticket includes a Liberty Island Ferry pass

-- The Deluxe Ticket + 9/11 Memorial Museum + One World Observatory Package includes your choice of either a Liberty Island Ferry pass* or Empire State Building entry.
+- The Deluxe Ticket + 9/11 Memorial Museum + One World Observatory Package includes a Liberty Island Ferry pass

 - Big Adventure Pass 2-Day and 3-Day tickets allow you to choose up to 3 or 5 attractions to add to your ticket, with the Liberty Island Ferry pass* included on the list of possible attractions.